SainsburyWellcomeCentre/NeuralPlayground/neuralplayground/experiments/README.md

 ## 3. How-to-Contribute

-1. Create a file that indicates where to download the data.
+1. Create a directory where to download and store the data.

 2. Create a class to read/filter the data following the template shown in the [Experiment_core](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/experiments/experiment_core.py).

-3. Cite the data approrialty.
+3. Cite the data appropriately.

-4. Create an environement Class for the experiment

-5. Record your contribution
+4. Record your contribution

-All contribution should be sumbited through a pull request that we will later acess.
+All contributions should be submitted through a pull request that we will later access.
-Before sending a pull request make sure you have:
+Before sending a pull request, make sure you have the following:
-1. Checked the Lisencing frameworks.
+1. Checked the Licensing frameworks.

 2. Followed the [Style Guide](https://github.com/ClementineDomine/NeuralPlayground/tree/main/documents/style_guide.md).